tarwn/lessthandot-hugo/blogs/content/posts/2012-01-02-sql-server-auditing-managing-your.md

 [SQL Server Auditing: Creating a Database Specification][3]

-Now that we have set up our audits covering failed logins on instance level and deletes on database level, let&#8217;s take a look at how we can see what audits are on a server as well as some views to make your life easier with reading the audit files.
+Now that we have set up our audits covering failed logins on instance level and deletes on database level, let's take a look at how we can see what audits are on a server as well as some views to make your life easier with reading the audit files.

-### DMV&#8217;s and Views
+### DMV's and Views

-First off, let&#8217;s see what views are available at our disposal:
+First off, let's see what views are available at our disposal:

 sql
 USE master;